RSE-Sheffield/RSEAdmin/docs/projects/index.rst

 Selecting a project via the *Info* button on any of the project list views will give a project summary which consists of the following.

 - **FTE Commitment Overview :** This graph shows the allocation of staff effort on the project.
 Individual staff members can be toggled from the graph by clicking on their name in the figure legend.
-The red dashed line represents todays date.
+The red dashed line represents today's date.
 - **Project Details Tabbed Summary :** This tabbed information box provides information about the project.
 The :raw-html:`<i class="fa fa-edit"></i>` icon can be used to edit the projects details.
 - **Effort and Distribution Summary :** This tabbed information box provides a summary of the effort and budget summary (Admin users only) of the project based off the allocations within it.
 The :raw-html:`<i class="fa fa-eye"></i>` icon allows a detailed view (and option to edit) project allocations.
 The :raw-html:`<i class="fa fa-calculator"></i>` icon under the field *Total Staff Costs* provides a break down of how the staff costs have been generated (see :ref:`RSE Staff Costs Breakdown <RSE Staff Costs Breakdown>`).
 - **RSE Allocations Gantt :** The gantt chart view presents an alternative view of the commitment overview, displaying allocation durations.
 The gantt percentages represent the percentage of FTE an allocation represents on a grant.